Skip to main content

 Self-Help Techniques

 Stack Your Skeleton – Keep your head over your shoulders and your shoulders over your hips.
 Also, work with your arms close to the body or have them supported by pillows.
 This minimizes neck and shoulder strain.
 Remember this throughout your day; it will prevent you from leaning forward for prolonged periods.
-Most importantly, it reduces the odds of developing MTPs in the shoulder muscles.
+It also reduces the odds of developing more MTPs in your shoulder muscles.

 Alternate Muscle Use – Don’t make the mistake of scrubbing or doing repetitive movements with your dominant arm.
 Alternate to avoid muscle fatigue and minimize the spread of your fibromyalgia pain.
 Also, consider using different directions of movement.
 Don’t just scrub back and forth or in a circular fashion.
 Try up and down, and diagonal movements.
 Keep in mind that any one muscle will hit the wall of fatigue within two minutes.
-If your muscles feel worn out, they likely are.
 Take lots of breaks and don’t let anyone make you feel guilty about it.

 Photo showing how frequent rest breaks are essential for minimizing fibromyalgia pain.

 Heat – Make use of heat wraps and warm water because your soft tissues have heat sensors that relieve pain.
-“Likewise, warm water or a hot shower activates the parasympathetic activity,” says Ge.
-“This increases blood flow, reducing MTP pain and muscle stiffness.”
+“Likewise, warm water or a hot shower increases blood flow, reducing MTP pain and stiffness,” says Ge.

-Sleep – If you are anticipating a heavy workload, get extra sleep the night before as a preemptive strike.
+Sleep – If you anticipate a heavy workload, get extra sleep the night before as a preemptive strike.
 Increasing the quality and quantity of sleep improves the ability of your central nervous system to inhibit pain.4

-Reduce Dietary Glutamate – Glutamate is a food-additive that also activates your NMDA receptors to magnify pain.
+Reduce Dietary Glutamate – Glutamate is a food-additive that also activates the sensors in your spinal cord that magnify pain.

 Medical Management

-Magnesium – The body uses magnesium to block the activation of the NMDA receptors in the spinal cord.
-While it is unclear if taking magnesium supplements improves your body’s ability to temper these receptors, it’s worth a shot.
-A recent study shows magnesium supplementation is associated with less muscle stiffness and discomfort in fibromyalgia.5 The typical dose is 500 mg/day and chelated forms are easier on the stomach.
+Magnesium – The body uses magnesium to block the activation of the special sensors in your spinal cord that increase pain.
+One study shows magnesium supplementation is associated with less muscle stiffness and discomfort in fibromyalgia.5 The typical dose is 500 mg/day and chelated forms are easier on the stomach.

-Reduce Pain Inputs – The reduced efficiency of your pain inhibitory system is made worse by sensory inputs from your peripheral tissues.6 A recent study shows that irritated skin (itchy or burning) is linked to greater overall fibromyalgia pain.7 Soothing gels/topicals may help with the skin, while lidocaine patches may reduce MTP pain.
+Reduce Pain Inputs – The efficiency of your body’s pain-relieving system is made worse by too many inputs from your peripheral tissues.6 For example, one study shows that irritated skin (itchy or burning) is linked to greater fibromyalgia pain.7 Soothing gels/topicals may help with the skin, while lidocaine patches may reduce MTP pain.
 The patches can be purchased over the counter and cut into fourths (place them over your trapezius muscles).

-Medication Adjustments – Prescription medications that bolster your pain inhibitory system may minimize your spread of pain.
+Medication Adjustments – Prescription medications that bolster your pain-relieving system may minimize the spread of pain.
 Examples include the three FDA-approved drugs and tricyclic antidepressants.
-Muscle relaxants and sleep meds may also help you manage your fibromyalgia pain.
-Unfortunately, symptom flares and special situations you know will exacerbate your pain can’t be avoided.
-Talk to your doctor about adjusting the dose for certain predicaments.
-Common scenarios include preparing for holiday events, finishing work deadlines, or cleaning your house to entertain.
+Muscle relaxants and sleep medications may also help you manage your fibromyalgia pain.
+Unfortunately, symptom flares and special situations known to exacerbate your pain can’t be avoided.
+Talk to your doctor about adjusting the dose for certain predicaments, such as holiday events and word deadlines.

 Helpful Resources

-All the above measures will help with managing the impact of your fibromyalgia pain generators.
+The above measures will help you manage your fibromyalgia pain.
 Depending upon the situations you face, certain methods may be more appropriate.
-However, it is important to have a full arsenal to keep your body aches (and your fatigue levels) under control.
 In addition, if you can increase your fitness level, the more tolerant your muscles will become to bouts of exertion.
 But starting and maintaining a fitness program is a difficult task.
-See our suggestions in Movement Therapies
+See our suggestions in Fibro Friendly Exercises

 Check the following articles and website sections: